 Types of Alcohol

 Also known as rubbing alcohol.
+Isopropyl alcohol is not the same as the alcohol found in beer, wine, and liquor.
 It is used in skin lotions and cleaning products.
 When you go for a hike and get a big ulcer on your foot- isopropyl is the stuff you rub on it to help ease your discomfort.
 Drinking rubbing alcohol can kill, so don't.